Did you know you could send messages using Bitcoin and have them stored on the blockchain?

 How to Write a Message on the Bitcoin Blockchain

-For example, if you use a Trezor hardware wallet to store your Bitcoin, you’re in luck.
+For example, you're in luck if you use a Trezor hardware wallet to store your Bitcoin.
 This feature is natively supported by selecting the option “Add OP_RETURN” to enable you to add some text to be attached to the transaction quite easily.

-If you happen to use the fantastic Electrum wallet, you can use it to perform OP_RETURN transactions very easily as well, albeit a little differently from some other wallets.
+If you use the fantastic Electrum wallet, you can use it to perform OP_RETURN transactions very easily, albeit a little differently from some other wallets.
 You can find a helpful thread on Twitter from the Electrum wallet team regarding how to perform these types of transactions.
 Just be sure to enter 0 for the amount, as any funds added to the transaction will become unspendable.

 Steps for Sending a Message Using Bitcoin with Electrum Wallet:

-Download and set up Electrum if you haven’t already, you can create a new wallet and just fund it with a small amount of bitcoin if you don’t already have a suitable wallet to use or simply don’t want to put all of your funds at risk experimenting with something unfamiliar (usually a good idea).
+Download and set up Electrum.
+If you haven’t already, you can create a new wallet and fund it with a small amount of bitcoin if you don’t already have a suitable wallet to use or simply don’t want to put all of your funds at risk experimenting with something unfamiliar (usually a good idea).

 Navigate to the “Send” tab, and you’ll find a few fields you can fill in.
 An excellent place to start is by setting the amount to 0 (zero), as any funds used will become unspendable.

-Convert your text to hex; this is easily done with one of the many ASCII to hex converters available online.
-Once you have your hex ready, you can enter it in the “Pay to” input field as follows.
-“OP_RETURN YOURHEXGOESHERE” (without the quotes and replacing the second portion with the text you converted to hex)
+Convert your text to hex; this is quickly done with one of the many ASCII to hex converters available online.
+Once your hex is ready, you can enter it in the “Pay to” input field as follows.
+“OP_RETURN YOURHEXGOESHERE” (without the quotes and replacing the second portion with the text you converted to hex).

 Click “pay,” then check your fee, and once you are ready, you can perform the transaction by following the prompts.
-Once the transaction is confirmed sufficiently, you can consider it part of the Bitcoin blockchain forever!
+Once the transaction is confirmed sufficiently, you can forever consider it part of the Bitcoin blockchain!